hipe/tmx/autonomous_component_system/doc/issues/006-construction-composition-and-eventing.md

 ## :#Event-models

+at writing we have (thank goodness) simplified things so we only have the "cold" eventmodel, and will perhaps succeed in re-writing the "hot" eventmodel out of existence. we'll wait to see how that goes .. (#during: [#010]) (EDIT:

 this is in flux (but may become stable). at writing this dichotomy is fresh, and is going thru its experimental "incubation" period.